Queen Sindeok: Death and aftermath

 Queen Hyeon soon died on 15 September 1396 after appointing her second son as crown prince.

 Her death affected King Taejo immensely and held a mourning rite.
 The king built a small hermitage next to her tomb to pray for the Queen's happiness, and had offered incense and tea every morning and evening.
 As soon as the Heungcheonsa Temple was completed, it became a daily routine for King Taejo to visit the tomb of his wife and temple.
 After visiting the tomb and temple, the king would spend the evenings with the remaining sons of Queen Sindeok, and would wait to hear the sound of the bell from the temple to put ashes on Queen Sindeok's tomb before going to bed.

 Not only that, but during the Sura era, it was only after hearing the sutras pray for Queen Shindeok's happiness that King Taejo finally lifted a spoon and ate, showing sincerity and recovery to his wife.

-Prime minister Jeong Do-jeon, planned to kill the sons of Queen Shinui to protect his position in the court and the position of the Crown Prince.
-Yi Bang-won, having heard about the plan and with the help with his wife, Princess Jeongnyeong, he came to palace where he killed Jeong Do-jeon and Queen Sindeok's two sons.
+Prime minister Chŏng Tojŏn, planned to kill the sons of Queen Shinui to protect his position in the court and the position of the Crown Prince.
+Yi Bang-won, having heard about the plan and with the help with his wife, Princess Jeongnyeong, he came to palace where he killed Chŏng Tojŏn and Queen Sindeok's two sons.
 The Prince also killed his younger half-sister's husband, Yi Je, and those who supported the prime minister.
 Princess Gyeongsun was soon forced by her older half-brother to become a nun.

 The anger of the princes and princesses of Queen Sinui fought against Queen Hyeon and her children where it reached a climax.
 In the end, that anger continued even after the Queen's death, and later became the cause of Taejong's institutionalization of the Seo-eol ban and the Jeok-seo discrimination.
 This event is known as First Strife of Princes.

 The Queen bore Taejo three children; two sons who died in the strife and a daughter who lived to her twenties or thirties.